strohs/springboot-blogen-vuejs/README.md

 ## REST API
-Once Blogen is up and running on spring boot, the URLs for the OpenAPI (a.k.a swagger) documentations will be located here:
+Once Blogen is up and running on your localhost, the URLs for the OpenAPI (a.k.a swagger) documentations will be located here:
 * [Blogen Swagger UI](http://localhost:8080/swagger-ui.html/)
 * [Blogen Swagger API docs](http://localhost:8080/v3/api-docs)